mattdesl/dom-css-transform/README.md

 - `rotate` an array of `[x, y, z]` in radians
 - `scale` an array of `[x, y]` or `[x, y, z]` (z component defaults to 1)
 - `skew` an array of `[x, y]` in radians for a combined 2D skew matrix
-- `skewX`, `skewY` numbers in radians to mimic the independent CSS operations
+- `skewX`, `skewY` numbers in radians to mimic the independent CSS operations by the same name
 - `quaternion` can be specified if `rotation` is undefined; it's an array of `[x, y, z, w]` components

 ## License